Knebworth Hall, Ayot St Lawrence, and gently undulating woodland and fields.

 - Now follow the path uphill through light woodland as your way swings to the right, your initial direction 50°.
 In 45 metres at the top of the slope, cross another fairway and in 85 metres you come to the next marker post.
 Now keep ahead on a gravel drive through light woodland.
 In 180 metres leave the light woodland to cross the head of a tarmac path, with the Tee to hole 4 over to your right.

 - Keep ahead, soon to pass a Brickwall Cottage on your right, newly renovated (October 2019), with a new post and rail wooden fence surround.
 You now exit the course through horse blocking measures, to keep ahead on a gravel path (Brickwall Close) with a fence to your left, which soon bends to the right, and in some 80 metres you come out onto Brickhill Close, directly opposite the Waggoners pub and restaurant .

 - Turn left on this Close, passing the pub on your right-hand side.
 In 100 metres, as the Close bends to the left, towards the pretty village of Ayot Green keep ahead over some grass, to come out beside the substantial road bridge over the A1(M).
-Cross over to the far side of this bridge and carefully cross the busy B197 road a little to the left, to enter Brock's Wood by a metal kissing gate (ignoring another kissing gate about 80 metres away to the right).
+Cross over to the far side of this bridge and carefully cross the busy B197 road a little to the left, and by a finger sign post enter Brock's Wood through a metal kissing gate (ignoring another kissing gate about 80 metres away to the right).